theninthsky/client-side-rendering/README.md

 ]
 ```

-3. We merge the shell's `pages-manifest.json` file with the _pages_ array.
+3. We merge the the _pages_ array with the shell's `pages-manifest.json` file.
 4. We deploy the shell.

 We will also have to write additional code to preload the `remoteEntry.js` files.

-Using this method, everytime a micro-frontend is deployed, the shell has to be deployed aswell.
+Using this method, every time a micro-frontend is deployed, the shell has to be deployed aswell.
 <br>
 However, if we have more control over the build files in production, we could spare the shell's deployment by manually editing its `index.html` file and merging the micro-frontend's _pages_ array with the _pages_ constant.